trynd/wren/README.md

 * There's a thorough [Installation Guide](https://github.com/trynd/wren/wiki/Installation-Guide) on the wiki with step-by-step instructions for new users.
 * Advanced users may prefer the basic installation instructions in the [HOWTO](/HOWTO) file.
+* Check out the [Usage Guide](https://github.com/trynd/wren/wiki/Usage) to learn more about Wren's packaged tools and boot options.

 ## Features